Yellowstone bison herd: Interagency Bison Management Plan

-Management is focused on keeping the Yellowstone Bison population at levels that limit migration outside the park.
-Methods include slaughter and export of excess bison to other suitable habitats.
+Management is focused on keeping the Yellowstone bison population at levels that limit migration outside the park.
+Methods include slaughter and exporting excess bison to other suitable habitats.
 In the decades since the IBMP was created, the bison population has ranged between 2,400 and 5,500 animals.
 There have been no cases of bison transmitting brucellosis directly to cattle, in part due to efforts by federal and state agencies to maintain separation between these animals.
 The state of Montana now allows bison to occupy some habitat adjacent to the park that was previously off-limits, including year-round in some areas, which is a major conservation advancement.
-The lack of tolerance for wild bison in most areas outside Yellowstone continues to limit restoration.
-Large parts of their historic winter ranges are no longer available due to human development and states only allow limited numbers of bison in areas near the park.
+However, the lack of tolerance for wild bison in most areas outside Yellowstone continues to limit restoration.
+Large parts of their historic winter ranges are no longer available due to human development and states only allowing limited numbers of bison in areas near the park.

-Initially most of the bison were sent to slaughter with the meat being distributed to participating tribes along with limited hunting.
+Initially, most of the bison were sent to slaughter with the meat being distributed to participating Native American tribes, along with limited hunting.
 The IBMP plan includes allowing bison to enter the Bison Conservation Transfer Program as space allows.